 <<Here I pause while every professional dog trainer laughs and laughs.
 So do lots of the amateurs.>>

 We cut the insulation and installed it under her couch.
 The pup was delighted!
 We all learned that pipe insulation shreds even better than the cloth underside of the couch.
 And if you work on it hard enough, you can pull it out from under the couch and drag it around!

-If I had trained more than one puppy in my life, I would have anticipated that, at least as a strong likelihood.
+If I had trained more than one puppy in my life, I would have expected that, at least as a strong likelihood.
 My gosh, the problem was that she was chewing on stuff under the couch in the first place!
 How could I possibly think that pipe insulation would become a magic barrier?
 We would have needed something more like an iron bar!
-This issue didn’t even really require expertise, just a bit of experience that I didn’t have.
+This issue didn’t even really require expertise, just experience that I didn’t have.

-We can laugh, but it’s not a stretch to realize that that tip could even be dangerous.
+We can laugh, but it’s not a stretch to realize that the tip could even be dangerous.
 The pipe stuff rips off in chunks and it’s more than likely that a pup could swallow some.
-And it would be a very bad thing to swallow.
+And it would be a terrible thing to swallow.